fieserWolF/ditheridoo/cheatsheet.md

 Shift+F3 | colorram of block
 Shift+F4 | background

+Note: If shift does not work for you, please, try out some other modifier that works with your keyboard layout like Apple-key, fn-key or whatever.

 ## color to replace (only when in draw mode 'select'):

 key | function